 Couples who have spent a lifetime together sometimes decide to go their separate ways as they get close to retirement.
 If this happens to you, you may worry about the retirement accounts you have accumulated during your career.
 In California, a community property state, courts typically divide retirement accounts like any other asset.

 Besides owning a house, retirement accounts are often one of the biggest assets that can get negotiated in a divorce.
-Whether it is a defined benefit plan or defined contribution plan, whether it’s State or a Federal, there are very specific laws that have to be considered in dividing the accounts.
+Whether it is a defined benefit plan or a defined contribution plan, whether it’s State or a Federal, there are very specific laws that have to be considered in dividing the accounts.

 Marital Versus Separate Property